 The History in Brief for Those Interested in Aromatherapy

-Most individuals who are interested in aromatherapy are aware that it is a practice where plant oils are used to make a person physically or psychologically feel better.
+Most individuals interested in aromatherapy know that it is a practice where plant oils are used to make a person physically or psychologically feel better.
 The term aromatherapy did not describe the use of volatile plant oils until approximately the 20th century.

-The history of the use of essential oils in aromatherapy is varied and exciting.
+The history of using essential oils in aromatherapy is varied and exciting.

-The practice of using the oils dates back through to almost 1,000 years.
+The practice of using oils dates back almost to approx Egypt ~3000 BCE.

-The people of China were among the first to understand the use of aromatic plants as they made use of burning incense to create harmony and balance.
+The people of China were among the first to understand the use of aromatic plants as they used burning incense to create harmony and balance.

 The Egyptians then invented a rude distillation machine that could extract cedarwood oil.